01-edu/public/subjects/previousprime/README.md

 ### Instructions

-Create a **function** which returns the first prime number which is less than or equal to the `u64` passed as an argument.
+Create a **function** which returns the first prime number which is less than the `u64` passed as an argument.

 If there are no smaller primes, the function should return `0`.